bitburner-official/bitburner-src/markdown/bitburner.singularity.destroyw0r1dd43m0n.md

 </td><td>

-BN number to jump to
+_(Optional)_ BN number to jump to.
+Passing undefined leaves you on the BitVerse screen.

 </td></tr>